 Section 1.
-The number of Judges of the Superior Court additional Judges of the County of Los Angeles, State of California, is hereby Judges of Superior Court for Sec.
+The number of Judges of the Superior Court additional of the County of Los Angeles, State of California, is hereby Superior increased from two to four.

+Sec.
 2. Within ten days after the passage of this Act, the County.

-Governor to appoint.
+appoint.
 When.